-Choose the Best File Format
+1. Choose the Best File Format

-The most commonly used image formats on the web are JPEG and PNG.
-Both of these formats use different compression techniques.
+Both formats use different compression techniques.
 Which is why the file sizes between these two can be dramatically different.

-WebP is another option, which Google breaks down here.
-They state, "WebP is a modern image format that provides superior lossless and lossy compression for images on the web.
+WebP is another popular option.
+It’s a modern image format that provides superior lossless and lossy compression for web images.

 Learn more about how to use WebP in this Google guide.